Bisher 1669 mal gespeichert

 I would like to increase the beauty and biodiversity of the place, even as building work commences.

 I would like to follow organic/permaculture principles and welcome expert advice.
 Currently finishing the house is the main priority but we did have half a dozen terraces laid out for veg.

 I would like everyone on the farm to work together in a friendly manner with a sense of community.
 I dislike rules and rotas, instead I prefer to activate the inner community spirit we all hold within us.

 The general principle for staying will follow a Workaway model.
 Four hours a day, six days a week for basic food and lodging.
 We all take turns to cook, and we expect you to take regular turns too.
 Please have some simple cheap recipes prepared.

 Apart from growing food for our own consumption we can also grow to sell.
 Anything of good quality we can bottle or jar can be sold in my pub in London.
-Mushrooms, olive oil, jams, pickles, dried foods, honey etc.
+So far we have only produced commercial quantities of olive oil, although we often talk about setting mushrooms, jams, pickles, dried foods, honey etc.

 There is a derelict barn on the site, (we call it the Chicken Hotel), which has 39 double rooms, and, when developed, could host yoga/massage/music/creative retreats.
 This is some way off so yoga teachers, hold your horses!

 I would like to engage with and complement the local community.
 This has been going well and we have formed strong ties and friendships.
-I'm even in a Portuguese band.
 The Portuguese are charming people.

 I would like to hold an annual musicians festivals (100 people) plus smaller parties through the year.

 I would like to reforest the entire valley with native/food forest trees.
 We have felled several hundred Eucalyptus and Pine trees.
 This area has escaped the forest fires for decades but it was sensible to make the farm safer.
 The area around the house is now clear, safe and planted with fruit trees.